microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Select Purview Resource.](media/purview-8.png)

-9. All the sub collections will be visible, **click** on the "+" sign under AzureDataLakeStorage.
+9. All the sub collections will be visible, **click** on the "+" sign under AzureDataLakeStorage, AzureSynapse, CosmosDB-Retail and PowerBI-Retail.

 	![Select Purview Resource.](media/purview-9.png)